younesbelkada/evalchemy/README.md

 #### [2025.01.29] New Reasoning Benchmarks

+- AIME25 and Alice in Wonderland have been added to [available benchmarks](https://github.com/mlfoundations/evalchemy?tab=readme-ov-file#built-in-benchmarks).

+#### [2025.01.29] New Reasoning Benchmarks

 - AIME24, AMC23, MATH500, LiveCodeBench, GPQA-Diamond, HumanEvalPlus, MBPPPlus, BigCodeBench, MultiPL-E, and CRUXEval have been added to our growing list of [available benchmarks](https://github.com/mlfoundations/evalchemy?tab=readme-ov-file#built-in-benchmarks).
 This is part of the effort in the [Open Thoughts](https://github.com/open-thoughts/open-thoughts) project.
 See the [our blog post](https://www.open-thoughts.ai/blog/measure) on using Evalchemy for measuring reasoning models.

 #### [2025.01.28] New Model Support